Oneledger/protocol/README.md

 #### Install

-Before running any install scripts, ensure your GOPATH is set up explicitly on your user account.
+Before running any install scripts, ensure your GOPATH and the necessary environment variables are set up on your account.
 Visit the [Setting up the GOPATH](https://github.com/Oneledger/protocol/wiki/Environment-Variables#setting-up-the-gopath) page on the wiki for more help.

 First clone the repository for the OneLedger Protocol:

 ```
+$ mkdir -p $OLROOT
 $ cd $OLROOT
 $ git clone github.com/Oneledger/protocol
 ```